BrianTaylor9/lab4/README.md

 ## Running

-Show how to compile, mount, and example output of `ls -ain` your mounted filesystem.

 To create the base image, run the command "./ext2-create".
 To create the mount directory and mount the filesytem, run the command "mkdir mnt && sudo mount -o loop cs111-base.img mnt".
 Running the command "ls -ain" in the mount directory should produce an output that resembles the following:

 total 7